-Running Hadoop Jobs
+Running Hadoop/Big Data Jobs

-12.1 What Is Hadoop About?
+13.1 What Are Hadoop And Big Data About?

-Hadoop is the core implementation of a distributed data processing technology used for the analysis of very large and often unstructured datasets.
+Hadoop is a popular core implementation of a distributed data processing technology used for the analysis of very large and often unstructured datasets.
 The dataset size typically ranges from several terabytes to petabytes.
 The size and lack of structure of the dataset means that it cannot be stored or handled efficiently in regular relational databases, which typically manage regularly structured data of the order of terabytes.